 Ricoh Group Supplier Code of Conduct

-Ricoh, as a member company of the "Responsible Minerals Trade Working Group", launched in May 2012 by the Japan Electronics and Information Technology Industries Association (JEITA), is participating in a Working Group for the entire global supply chain.
-Activities of the working group include compliance with the rule, all part of Ricoh's commitment as a good global citizen.
+In addition, Ricoh, as a member company of the "Responsible Minerals Trade Working Group", launched in May 2012 by JEITA*1, is participating in a Working Group for the entire global supply chain, and studying activities unified in the electronics industry.

 Child labor is one of the priority issues of the Ricoh Group's TRM (total risk management) efforts, and relevant departments have been engaged in various projects to address child labor issues.
 The Ricoh Group has already surveyed the compliance with laws that prohibit child labor by manufacturing sites in Japan and abroad.
 The survey results have confirmed that there have been no violations.
 The self-assessment results from supplier companies have also confirmed that there have been no reports of child labor violations.
 We will continue to monitor child labor.

 In 2001, the Ricoh Group launched RaVenderNET, a network for sharing information on production and environmental impact caused by raw materials and parts.
 RaVenderNET was expanded in 2005 to include overseas vendors.
 The network, which is maintained jointly with our suppliers, has streamlined the process of confirming the compliance of purchase orders with Ricoh standards from two or three days to just half a day, substantially shortening production lead times.
 The system has also been used to share information on socially responsible procurement since 2010.